Themes

 Each combination is also known as a constraint.
 Constraints are evaluated from top to bottom.
 The first matching will be used.
 In general, more specific constraints should be placed above more general ones.

-In the following example, given the states {hovered, pressed}
+In the following example, given the states {hovered, pressed}, the 1st constraint will always match.

 FWidgetStateMap({